-A trip to Arctic Watch or Arctic Haven starts from the northern city of Yellowknife.
+A trip to Arctic Watch and Arctic Haven starts from the northern city of Yellowknife.
 Few roads extend beyond the territory’s capital, and the city serves as a gateway to the remote regions of the Arctic.

 On the shores of Great Slave Lake, Yellowknife is a vibrant mix of cultures living on the fringes of Canada’s far North.
 The small city of roughly 20,000 people offers a diversity of cultures in an unlikely setting.
 The fabric of Yellowknife is made up of residents originating from nearly 100 different countries.
 Authentic Vietnamese, Filipino, Japanese and Ethiopian cuisine can be found interspersed between iconic northern landmarks.
 This eclectic mix of northern and southern cultures make Yellowknife a truly unique place to explore.